 Please note that this is a general ball park pricing example, based on the national averages.

-*Rates do not include potential for needed repairs to frame
+*Rates do not include potential for needed repairs to the window frames

 A quote in this vein would actually be nice and is what you would want to look for.
 It’s simply not possible for a window specialist to quote rates for potential repairs until a window is removed, so they can see the extent of any issues.
 But they ought to be able to provide information at the time of the quote that helps in understanding their rates.